neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 No questions to answer - just click to confirm.

 ## [Section 1: SSH] - Putty and ssh
-Describes how to use Putty or a command line ssh to access the Linux machine.
+Describes how to use Putty or a command line `ssh` to access the Linux machine.

 No questions to answer - just follow the instructions and click to confirm.

 ## [Section 2: Running Commands] - Basic Command Execution
-Explains how to run a command (in this case `echo`) from the SSH shell
+Explains how to run a command (in this case `echo`) from the SSH shell.

 No questions to answer - just follow the instructions and click to confirm.

 ## [Section 2: Running Commands] - Manual Pages and Flags
-Describes how to access the man pages and apply flags/switches to a command
+Describes how to access the man pages and apply flags/switches to a command.

 ### Questions
 1. How would you output hello without a newline
 > echo -n hello

 ## [Section 3: Basic File Operations] - ls
-Describes how to use `ls` to list files in a directory
+Describes how to use `ls` to list files in a directory.

 ### Questions
 1. What flag outputs all entries